AndreyShpilevoy/Home-Assistant-Smart-Speaker/README.md

 - Up-to-date (for now)
 - Volume control works
+- 2 settings for day and night brightness on LED strip (day/night hours are configurable)
 - Still great project from **Tristam** and **jmiahman**

 # Changes in comparison with the original repo: